tacosontitan/Argyle/README.md

 # 🌈 Argyle

 The argyle golfing language is an esoteric programming language based on [brainfuck](https://en.wikipedia.org/wiki/Brainfuck#:~:text=The%20language%27s%20name%20is%20a,the%20boundaries%20of%20computer%20programming.).

-It currently offers the following features:
+## Current ideas

 - `>` increment the data pointer.
   - The default behavior is to increment by one.